-Christodoulou has shown that the irreducible mass of the BH, ${\cal M}_{irr}$ is proportional to the square root of the black hole's surface area.
-He has emphasized that the irreducible mass of a Kerr BH can be expressed as in terms of event horizon area.
-We have already been suggested that for KN BH \cite{interior} the irreducible mass could be expressed as in terms of both outer and inner horizon area.
-That means the irreducible mass can be defined as
+Christodoulou had shown that the irreducible mass of the BH, ${\cal M}_{irr}$ is proportional to the square root of the BH's surface area.
+He had emphasized that the irreducible mass of a Kerr BH can be expressed in terms of event horizon area.
+We have already been suggested that for KN BH \cite{pp14} the irreducible mass could be expressed in terms of both outer and inner horizon area.
+That means the irreducible mass could be defined as